GPLgithub/sg-otio/README.md

 sg-otio usage
 -------------

-You can access the help with `sg-otio read --help` and `sg-otio write --help`.
+You can access the help with `sg-otio read --help`, `sg-otio write --help`, or `sg-otio compare --help`.

 ### ShotGrid login information